indyrise/ai-fluency-intake/00_docs/ADR-001-architecture.md

 - Airtable Free tier caps at **1,000 records/base** and **1,000 API calls/month** — acceptable for intake volumes; revisit if usage grows
 - Vercel Hobby caps at **100K function invocations/month** — negligible for this use case
 - Vercel Hobby is restricted to **personal, non-commercial use** — this is a personal/educational project; acceptable for now.
 If this becomes a paid service, upgrade to Pro ($20/month)
-- Airtable official MCP server (launched Feb 2026) covers search, create, and update — sufficient for lesson planning use.
-Does not support delete or schema management; community server available if needed later
+- Airtable official MCP server (launched Feb 2026) exposes search, create, update, delete, and comments — does NOT include a list/browse-all-records tool.
+"Show me all submissions" queries are not supported via MCP.
+Use Airtable directly for browsing, or build a /api/records endpoint if needed.
+See LL-I05.
 - No spam protection on form — acceptable at current scale; add reCAPTCHA if abuse occurs
 - Single dependency chain: GoDaddy → Vercel → Airtable.
 If any tier changes pricing, migration is required